 The reviewers score each proposal according to a list of criteria and the points available for each criterion.
-See Section 7.
+See section 7 of each project.

 The applicant should read the grant description carefully to determine if matching funds or resources are required or if preference points are offered for matching funds.